ucdavis-bioinformatics-training/2022-May-Slurm-Seminar/cluster_training/modules.md

 ## Environment modules

-The 'module' command and its sub-commands.
+Environment modules are used by invoking the 'module' command and its sub-commands.
 You will NOT find the 'module' command on all linux computers.
 Using modules is generally something that is used on a shared system (like clusters) and generally installed by the system's administrator.
 The module system allows you to only 'load' software when needed as well as to make multiple versions of software available at the same time.
 It basically changes your PATH variable (and possibly other environment variables) so that the shell searches the correct directories for the software you want to use.
 First, take a look at all the software available on our system:

     module avail